indimail/indimail-virtualdomains/.github/README-indimail.md

 2. Deleting queueX/info/split/<u>inode</u>.
 3. Deleting queueX/mess/split/<u>inode</u>.

-Partially queued and partially dequeued messages left when a system crash interrupts <b>qmail-queue</b> or <b>qmail-send</b> are deleted by <b>qmail-send</b> using <b>qmail-clean</b>, another long-running daemon started by qmail-start.
+Partially queued and partially dequeued messages left when a system crash interrupts <b>qmail-queue</b> or <b>qmail-send</b> are deleted by <b>qmail-send</b> using <b>qmail-clean</b>, another long-running daemon started by <b>qmail-start</b>.
 Messages with a queueX/mess/split/<u>inode</u> file and possibly an queueX/intd/<u>inode</u> but no todo, info, local, remote, or bounce, are safe to delete after 36 hours because <b>qmail-queue</b> kills itself after 24 hours.
 Similarly, files in the pid directory more than 36 hours old are also deleted.

 If the computer crashes while <b>qmail-queue</b> is trying to queue a message, or while <b>qmail-send</b> is eliminating a message, the message may be left in state S2 or S3.